 So, depending on what you are trying to communicate, these Quick Analysis Tools can really come in handy.

-Of course, here at Aisling we love reporting so if you have any questions on how to setup permanent reporting with these types of analysis in Excel or Jet Reports or any other of the Excel Reporting tools built for Microsoft Business Applications, please feel free to reach out HERE.
+Of course, here at Aisling we love reporting so if you have any questions on how to set up permanent reporting with these types of data visualization in Excel or Jet Reports or any other of the Excel Reporting tools built for Microsoft Business Applications, please feel free to reach out HERE.

-To learn more cool Excel tricks, please continue to follow us, but here are several other sites that can help spark ideas and creativity:
+To learn more cool Microsoft Excel data visualization tricks, please continue to follow us, but here are several other sites that can help spark ideas and creativity: